mbordner/aoc2022/day24/readme.md

 In the above example, the first trip to the goal takes 18 minutes, the trip back to the start takes 23 minutes, and the trip back to the goal again takes 13 minutes, for a total time of 54 minutes.

 What is the fewest number of minutes required to reach the goal, go back to the start, then reach the goal again?

+Your puzzle answer was 856.

+Both parts of this puzzle are complete!
+They provide two gold stars: **
 ```